murapixrepo/murapix/README.md

   - Make it more efficient (current FPS for 6 64*64 LED matrices hovers below 60 on a RPi 3B+), eventualy avoid the python binding from hzeller.
   - Avoid using numpy to find largest rectangles
   - Use a more interactive gamepad, eventualy changing to epeios-q37 atlas solution: https://github.com/epeios-q37/atlas-python
+  - Accept 3 channels of LED matrices rather than only 1.
   - Make it more elegant?

 # credits and license